 Post-menopausal health risks relating to excess weight

 Increased risk of heart disease, type 2 diabetes, and breast cancer are some of the health risks associated with abdominal fat.
-In menopause, the increased changes of visceral fat is linked to dementia and worsening of menopausal symptoms.
+In menopause, the increased changes in visceral fat are linked to dementia and worsening of menopausal symptoms.